leestanley/personal-site-v3/content/posts/2020-01-01-firstcall/index.md

 We had a full week to work on FirstCall, so we wanted to operate similar to a professional tech company in order to create the highest quality project possible.
 Our team conducted daily stand-up meetings and did extensive planning.
 Our planning efforts can be seen in this [linked design doc](https://docs.google.com/document/d/18WF4zKyjAWL22-rYXKdr3AHuponK26pcgtRyF5EvT0o/edit).

+My role in this project was to spearhead the low-fidelity and high-fidelity designs so that I could quickly pass it over for developers to code.
+After finishing user research and visual design, I stepped into coding critical components such as the landing page and real-time form.

 ![Gantt Chart](images/GZUBg6W.png "Gantt Chart for a Week-long Hackathon")

 # Primary and Secondary Research